CivicActions/nebula/CallNotes/Agendas&ActionItems.md

-## 6/26 Scrum call Action Items
+## 6/25 Scrum call Agenda Items

 * Getting Dave to Push the code is of paramount importance for QA and our users
-* Confirm: Tyson interview at 2:30 Eastern?
+* Tyson interview at 2:30 Eastern?
 Who will attend?
-* Have we scheduled Martha's interview?
+* Martha's interview 4:30ET?
 Who will attend?
 * Ethan to update to Chucks's color palette [underway]
 * Add Chuck's style guide to repo
 * Ethan to merge boostrap pull request - [done]